-The Deputy Designated Safeguarding Leads are trained to the same level as the Designated Safeguarding Lead and will undertake this role operationally with direct oversight and management from the Designated Safeguarding Lead who maintains lead responsibility.
+The Deputy Designated Safeguarding Lead is trained to the same level as the Designated Safeguarding Lead and will undertake this role operationally with direct oversight and management from the Designated Safeguarding Lead who maintains lead responsibility.

-When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with the Right Help Right Time document and initiate a response accordingly.
-The DSL will keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
-This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc. This may include providing a single agency early help response, undertaking effective support or referral to Children's Social Care for a statutory social work assessment.
-The Head Teacher / Principal will be kept appraised of cases as appropriate
+When there are concerns about a child, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with Herefordshire's Right Help Right Time document and initiate a response accordingly.
+This may include providing a single agency early help response, undertaking effective support or Graded Care Profile 2 or referral to Children's Social Care for a statutory social work assessment.
+The Head Teacher will be kept appraised of cases as appropriate.